bennorth/pyggb/developing-README.md

 The above "Release process" instructions refer to this vendor bundle, but should work whether or not you are using a local copy of the bundle.

+## Future work

+### Wrap the `FitPoly()` command

+Generating the command is fairly straightforward, and produces the correct GeoGebra object.
+However, what you get back is a `function` object, which is not currently wrapped.

+### Export project to GeoGebra

+A "download as GGB file" feature should not be too difficult to write.